 Ludovico il Moro was defeated by the French in 1500 and Leonardo set off to Venice with his friend, mathematician Luca Pacioli and his student Salai.
 Then he went to Mantua as a guest of Isabella d’Este and painted her portrait.
 In the same year he returned to Florence, where he painted Madonna and Child with St. Anne (Louvre, cartoon at the National Gallery of London) and the cartoon for the Battle of Anghiari (1504-1505) for the Salone dei Cinquecento in Palazzo Vecchio.
 He was commissioned by the Gonfaloniere of the Florentine Republic, Pier Soderini, who had also commissioned Michelangelo, who was working with the Battle of Cascina.
 Leonardo experimented with ancient encaustic technique, which turned out to be unsuccessful.
 Therefore, the project was not completed and today only some drawings have remained of the lost cartoon, such as the Tavola Doria.

 Leonardo traveled to Urbino, Pesaro, Rimini and Cesenatico where he continued to study hydraulics, cartography and fortifications, but in 1505 he returned to Milan.
 He made several trips between Lombardy, Florence and Rome and continued his science research, but he was never commissioned by the Vatican, which favored the works of Raphael and Michelangelo.

-Disappointed Leonardo left Italy in 1517 to take refuge in the castle of Cloux, near Ambroise in France, under the protection of Francis I, who gave him an annual pension.
-He brought numerous paintings with him, like Mona Lisa, which he painted in Florence in 1503.
+Disappointed Leonardo left Italy in 1517 to take refuge in the castle of Cloux, near Amboise in France, under the protection of Francis I, who gave him an annual pension.
+He brought numerous paintings with him, like Mona Lisa, which he had painted in Florence in 1503.
 In France he continued his anatomical and scientific studies of which he left many drawings.

 Leonardo died in 1519.